plaut/plaut.github.io/fisheye_tutorial/index.md

 ![](img/woodscape5.png)

 We could input each perspective image separately into a CNN for processing.
-However, each perspective image only sees part of the FoV, and objects will often be truncated, i.e., only part of the object is visible, such as the red car in the left edge of the right image above.
+However, each perspective image only sees part of the FoV, and objects will often be truncated, i.e., only part of the object is visible, such as the red car on the left edge of the right image above.
 It is more difficult to detect an object that is only partly visible compared to an object that is fully visible.
 In monocular 3D detection, this degrades not only the recall but also the 3D bounding box parameter errors (position, orientation, dimensions).

 In addition, an object that is visible in two different images is detected twice (once per image), and we must somehow associate the different detections and unify them to a single object prediction.
 This contradicts the motivation for using wide FoV cameras which could potentially process the entire FoV in a single image.